Challenges facing the children of Bangladesh

 - Bangladesh has one of the highest rates of child-marriage in the world.
 66 per cent of women (aged 20 to 24) were married before they turned 18.

-- 13 per cent of children are involved in child labour.
+- Thirteen per cent of children are involved in child labour.
 Child labourers are frequently denied an education and are vulnerable to violence and abuse.

 - Bangladesh has one of the lowest rates of birth registration in the world.
 This makes it difficult to protect children from trafficking, child labour and child marriage.

-- Only 80 per cent of students enrolled in grade one complete primary school.
+- An estimated, 79.5 per cent of students enrolled in grade one complete primary school.

-- While many parents do play with their youngest children, they have little or no understanding of how play and other informal learning helps prepare children for school.
+- While many parents do play with their youngest children, they have little or no understanding of how play and other informal learning to help prepare children for school.

 - High drop-out rates and poor quality teaching and learning are serious problems for primary schools.

-- Only 46 per cent of boys and 53 per cent of girls attend secondary school.
+- Forty-six per cent of boys and 53 per cent of girls attend secondary school.

 - Neonatal death and maternal mortality rates remain high, primarily because most deliveries take place at home without access to proper medical care.